pixel

 NAVIGATE: next --> config2.html

-Copyright © Ivan Tadej Kandus-Persic.
+Copyright © Tadej Persic.
 Some Rights Reserved.

-Disclaimer 1: The opinions expressed on my website and in my files are mine, or belong to other individuals/entities where so specified.
-Each product or service is the trademark of their respective company.
+Disclaimer: The opinions expressed on my website and in my files are mine, or belong to other individuals/entities where so specified.
+Each product or service is a trademark of their respective company.
 All the registered copyrights and trademarks (© and ™) referred in this site retain the property of their respective owners.
 All information is provided as opinions only.
-Please, also see the "Disclaimer 2" on the page "about.html".
+Please, also see the more complete version of it on "disclaimer.html" and "policy.html" pages.

 All the pages on this website are labeled with the ICRA label.
 ICRA label